Collin-W/-e-commerce-back-end/README.md

 An API ready to be added with a front end application for an online retail store.

 ## Usage:
-This back end for an e-commerce site, allows the compainy to create an entirly perosnalized front end site populated with product.
+This back end for an e-commerce site, allows the company to create an entirly perosnalized front end site populated with product.
 Using Postman or Insomina you may edit tables in the database.

 ## Link To Video Demo: